From Pixels to Torques with Linear Feedback: Related Works

 \subsection{Effectiveness of Linearization}

-Over many decades, linear controllers and state estimators have proven to be powerful tools within the controls community thanks to their simplicity, ease of analysis, and surprising robustness~\cite{kalman_new_1960, kailath_linear_1980}.
+Over many decades, linear controllers and state estimators have proven to be powerful tools within the controls community thanks to their simplicity, ease of analysis, and often surprisingly good performance on nonlinear systems~\cite{kalman_new_1960, kailath_linear_1980}.
 Recently, under the label of state-space models (SSMs), linear models have also become popular in the deep-learning community~\cite{gu_mamba_2023, gu_efficiently_2022, gu_hippo_2020}.
 Specifically, Gu et. al.~\cite{gu_mamba_2023, gu_efficiently_2022} demonstrated that structured linear models in the latent spaces of deep networks can model long-range dependencies found in many applications like speech recognition, language processing, and genomics~\cite{gu_hippo_2020}.
 The most recent implementations have produced performance matching or exceeding that of widely-adopted transformers while being much more computationally efficient~\cite{gu_mamba_2023}.
-We note the strong similarity of SSMs to deep-Koopman methods~\cite{lusch_deep_2018}, specifically in their learning of linear dynamics in network latent spaces.
+We note the strong similarity of SSMs to deep-Koopman methods~\cite{lusch_deep_2018}, specifically in their learning of linear dynamics in a latent space.